p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 #### NiceHash

-**NiceHash** is a Slovenian [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) [hash power](https://en.wikipedia.org/wiki/Cryptographic_hash_function) broker with integrated marketplace that connects sellers of hashing power (miners) with buyers of hashing power using the [sharing economy](https://en.wikipedia.org/wiki/Sharing_economy) approach.
+**NiceHash** is a Slovenian cryptocurrency hash power broker with integrated marketplace that connects sellers of hashing power (miners) with buyers of hashing power using the sharing economy approach.

-Buyers select the crypto-currency that they want to mine, a [pool](https://en.wikipedia.org/wiki/Mining_pool) on which they want to mine, set the price that they are willing to pay for it, and place the [order](https://en.wikipedia.org/wiki/Order_(exchange)).
+Buyers select the crypto-currency that they want to mine, a pool on which they want to mine, set the price that they are willing to pay for it, and place the order.
 Once the order is fulfilled by miners who are running NiceHash Miner on their machines, buyer gets the crypto-currency from the pool.
 This means that buyers aren't required to run complex mining operations themselves, and there is no capital investment in mining hardware required.''

 https://en.wikipedia.org/wiki/NiceHash